 For the correct width of stance the insides of the heels should match the insides of the shoulders.
 Knees over feet, the right foot turned out 5 degrees and the left foot turned left 10 to 15 degrees.
 Weight distributed equally, knees flexed approximately 20 degrees, bending from the stomach area, keeping the hips level and allowing the arms to hang straight down in a relaxed position.
-The ball should be placed in a line extending from 2 inches inside the left heel or a line extending from your left armpit.
+The ball should be placed 2 inches inside the left heel or underneath the left armpit.
 Feet, knees, hips, forearms and shoulders are aligned parallel to the target line.

-A. Too much weight on the right side.

-- B. Hands positioned too far ahead of the ball. - C. Lack of knee bend, hunched over ball, too much bend from the waist. - D. Too much knee bend, no bending at the hips.
+- A. Too much weight on the right side. - B. Hands positioned too far ahead of the ball. - C. Lack of knee bend, hunched over ball, too much bend from the waist. - D. Too much knee flexion, no bending at the hips.